acceleratedscience/openad-website/main/blog/posts/tutorials/plugins/01-create-plugin/_post.md

 ### Writing Plugin Description

-Let's describe to our plugin users what our plugin does, what the options are, and how it's supposed to be used, while using the [OpenAD styling syntax](/documentation/plugin-development/knowledge-base.md#printing-text) to create a clean and organized help screen.
+Let's describe to the users what our plugin does, what the options are, and how it's supposed to be used, while using the [OpenAD styling syntax](/documentation/plugin-development/knowledge-base.md#printing-text) to create a clean and organized help screen.

 ```text
 Calculate different types of molecule fingerprints using RDKit.
 This will return the RDKit fingerprint object for further processing.